mailhexu/TB2J/docs/src/output.rst

 ==================

 In the following we describe the output files which TB2J produces.
-By running wann2J.py or siesta2J.py, a directory with the name TB2J\_results will be generated, which contains the following output files:
+By running wann2J.py or siesta2J.py, a directory with the name TB2J\_results (or the directory specified by the --output_path) will be generated, which contains the following output files:

 * exchange.out: A human readable output file, which summarizes the results.